 Frontiersman is one of the most popular bear sprays on the market, with the longest range and a nifty glow-in-the-dark safety clip.

-This is a great choice except if you are jogging, as even the smaller size is pretty bulky.
+This is a great choice, except when jogging, as even the smaller size is pretty bulky.

 VIEW ON AMAZON10.2 oz.
 Counter Assault Bear Deterrent